islandproblem/islandproblem/essay.md

 However, when *only they* can push each other, things get intense.

-If some autonomous AGIs — out in the wild, running their companies and countries — are pushed enough to "leave" our "island" then *all* AGIs will need to follow.
+If some autonomous AGIs — out in the wild, running their companies and countries — are pushed enough to "leave" our "island" then the other AGIs must follow if they want to remain competitive.

 This means that the *entire competitive landscape* of AGIs will diverge from us — where AGIs will need to start *preferring* options that don't accommodate humans just to stay competitive.